Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: HEN for two Disjoint Subsystems

 \subsection{High temperature limit}

-We now turn to the analysis of HEN for two disjoint subsystems in the high-temperature regime under $l_m\ll l$ condition.
-Following the procedure outlined in \cite{KumarBasak:2020viv}, and employing the general expressions \cref{hiee,enb}, one obtains
+We now turn to the analysis of HEN for mixed state configuration of two disjoint subsystems in the high effective temperature regime under $l_m\ll l_{1,2}$ condition.
+In this case we utilize the high temperature result \cref{hiee} for all area functions appearing in \cref{enb} except $\mathcal{A}_m$, for which the low temperature result \cref{HEE-lowT-final} is applicable.
+Now employing the general expressions from \cref{HEE-lowT-final,hiee} in \cref{enb} lead to the following expression for HEN as